Music of Ecuador: Afro-Ecuadorian music

 Afro-Ecuadorian music is mainly of two types.
 Marimba music comes from Esmeraldas, and gets its name from the prominent use of marimbas, along with drums and other instruments specific to this region such as the bombo, the cununo and the wasa.
+Petita Palma is considered a national treasure for her music.
+She keeps the tradition going with her group Grupo Folclórico "Tierra Caliente" de Petita Palma which was given a Premio Eugenio Espejo award in 2007.
 Marimba music also plays a part in Roman Catholic worship in and around Esmeraldas, as well as in celebrations and at parties.
 It features call and response chanting along with the music.
 Some of the rhythms associated with it are currulao, bambuco and andarele.

 In the Chota Valley, bomba music is the predominant style.
 The bomba style originates from its namesake instrument, a bomba drum.
 The drum is played in both single and compound duple meter and is typically accompanied by an ensemble of three guitars, a shaker, and vocals.
 The origins of bomba are disputed due to lack of written documentation, though it is known to have been created mostly by Afro-Ecuadorian slaves.
 Bomba was originally a style used only during celebrations and holidays, but following its rise to popularity and commercialization, it has been found in other contexts as well.

 Religious practice among afro-Ecuadorians is usually Roman Catholic.
 There is no significant African religion, although Catholic worship is distinctive in Esmeraldas, and sometimes is done with marimba music.